BioEvo/STAR-Fusion-WIKI/Home.md

 A reference genome and corresponding protein-coding gene annotation set, including blast-matching gene pairs must be provided to STAR-Fusion.
 We provide several alternative resources for human fusion transcript detection depending on whether you want to use GRCh37 or GRCh38 reference human genomes and corresponding Gencode annotation sets.
 Options are available here: <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/>, so choose one, and below we refer to it as 'CTAT_resource_lib.tar.gz'.
 The gene annotations in each case are restricted to the protein-coding and lincRNA transcripts.

 If you're looking to apply STAR-Fusion using a different target, you'll need to generate the required resources as described by our [FusionFilter](http://FusionFilter.github.io) resource builder.

-Assuming the use of our Hg19_CTAT_resource_lib.tar.gz resource data set, build the various indexes required by STAR-Fusion like so:
+FusionFilter comes included in the STAR-Fusion software.

+## Preparing the genome resource lib

+If you downloaded the large (30G) 'prebuilt' resource lib, then just untar/gz the archive and use it directly.

+Otherwise, if you downloaded the small (~2G) unprocessed resource lib, then you'll need to prep it for use with STAR-fusion as follows:

      tar xvf CTAT_resource_lib.tar.gz